The Shiralee (1957 film)

-The Shiralee is a 1957 British film in the Australian Western genre.
-It was made by Ealing Studios, starring Peter Finch, directed by Leslie Norman and based on the 1955 novel by D'Arcy Niland.
-Although all exterior scenes were filmed in Sydney, Scone and Binnaway, New South Wales and Australian actors Charles Tingwell, Bill Kerr and Ed Devereaux played in supporting roles, the film is really a British film made in Australia, rather than an Australian film.
+The Shiralee is a 1957 British drama film directed by Leslie Norman and starring Peter Finch.
+It is in the Australian Western genre, based on the 1955 novel by D'Arcy Niland.
+It was made by Ealing Studios, and although all exterior scenes were filmed in Sydney, Scone and Binnaway, New South Wales and Australian actors Charles Tingwell, Bill Kerr and Ed Devereaux played in supporting roles, the film is really a British film made in Australia, rather than an Australian film.

 Plot

-An itinerant rural worker named Macauley —sometimes described as a "swagman" or "swaggie"—suddenly finds himself taking responsibility for his child.
-In their time together in the barren landscapes of the outback, father and daughter bond.
-The child is the "shiralee", an Irish or Aboriginal word meaning "swag", or metaphorically, a "burden."

-Having returned to Sydney from "walkabout", he finds his wife living with another man.
+An itinerant rural worker named Macauley – sometimes described as a "swagman" or "swaggie" – returns to Sydney from "walkabout" and finds his wife Lily living with another man.
 He beats up the man and takes his daughter, Buster, with him.
 Macauley tries to get a job with a previous employer, Parker, but he angrily tells Macauley to go away, saying he had left his daughter Lily pregnant.
 Macauley tries to leave Buster with some friends of his, but she runs after him and he relents.
 Macauley narrowly prevents his wife making off with Buster, but after Buster is hit by a car and badly injured, he finds out that his wife is divorcing him and trying to gain legal custody of Buster.
 He returns to Sydney to fight it, leading to a violent confrontation with his wife's new lover.

+The child is the "shiralee", an Irish or Aboriginal word meaning "swag", or metaphorically, a "burden."